Sunday Worship Details

 When Do We Meet?

-Join us in-person or online as we come together for our first service, Sunday at 4:00pm.
+Join us in-person as we come together for worship service, Sunday at 4:00pm.

 What Can I Expect?